rhhaynes/git-remotes-and-github-lab/README.md

 This is my readme file

+This text was added in the terminal

-This is new text being added
+This text was added directly in GitHub